theramiyer/blog/content/post/2021/is-covid-19-winning.md

 A high Test Positivity Rate means that we are missing out a lot of asymptomatic infections, which we would have known had we tested more.
 It says that the number of actual positive cases is more than we are seeing.

 In general, a good time to relax a lockdown is when the available medical resources can handle the case load without stretching itself, and the positivity rate is low.
-The of course.
+The ideal is zero, of course.

 ## On medicines that work